PedrMartins/PedroRufino/test.md

         CONFIG_LORAWAN_DR=0                     //  must be fillded with 0
         ```

-        > For more details read this [sections](https://github.com/caninos-loucos/pulga-zephyr?tab=readme-ov-file#application-configurations) on README.md
+        > For more details read this [Application](https://github.com/caninos-loucos/pulga-zephyr?tab=readme-ov-file#application-configurations) sections on README.md
 _________
 ## Connecting the Fimrware to Network